Robert S. Hartman: The Journal of Formal Axiology

 The Journal of Formal Axiology is published once a year, since 2008, by the Robert S. Hartman Institute.
 Each edition is focused on advancing formal axiology and the value theory of Robert.S.
 Hartman and includes articles dealing primarily with axiological practice and application, as well as with theoretical issues.
 Articles may be critical, constructive, creative, theoretical, or applied, and are focused on advancing our understanding of Hartmanian axiology and/or what can be done with it.

 Membership types

 The Robert S. Hartman Institute is a volunteer-run organization made up of a global membership base.
 Membership types include Professional Membership, Teacher/Instructor Membership, Student Membership, and Axiological Service Provider Membership.

 Published works

-Hartman was a prolific writer with some of his works published and many available in their original manuscript form at the University of Tennessee Knoxville Archives.
-The Robert S. Hartman Institute is working diligently to bring as many of these manuscripts to publication as possible.
+Hartman was a writer with some of his works published and many available in their original manuscript form at the University of Tennessee Knoxville Archives.
+The Robert S. Hartman Institute is working to bring as many of these manuscripts to publication as possible.